-It should be noted that the designation of High and Medium rankings to unplanned events (ie a pipeline rupture) is subjective, but based on experience and professional judgement.
-The strict application of the severity/consequence tables in Section 7.9.4 is not considered appropriate for unplanned events which will vary in magnitude and consequence depending on the location, size and duration of the event.
+It should be noted that the designation of High and Medium rankings to unplanned events (i.e. an oil spill) is subjective, but based on experience and professional judgement.
+The strict application of the severity/consequence tables in Section 7.10 is not considered appropriate for unplanned events as these vary in magnitude and consequence depending on the location, size and duration of the event.

 Following completion of the initial environmental impact assessment, a constructability review was undertaken by a multi-disciplinary team at many of the locations associated with residual impacts scored as Medium or High.
-The review included an assessment of alternative measures for these sites, to reduce the level of the residual impact.
+The review included an assessment of alternative measures for these sites to reduce the level of residual impact.
 Alternative measures assessed included:

-- different crossing techniques for rivers - a reduced ROW in some short sections - reduced separation distance between SCP and BTC pipelines in some locations - the possibility of dual laying specific sections of the SCP and BTC pipelines
+- different crossing techniques for rivers - a reduced ROW in some short sections - reduced separation distance between SCP and BTC pipeline in some locations - the possibility of dual laying specific sections of the SCP and BTC pipelines

-The results of this review have been incorporated into the mitigation measures described in Section 10 and are discussed in more detail in this Section.
+The results of this review have been incorporated into the mitigation measures described in Section 10, Environmental Impacts and Mitigation, and are discussed in more detail in this Section.